mspnp/aks-baseline/06-aks-cluster.md

         > :bulb: You want to modify your GitOps manifest file to point your forked repo.
 Later on you can push changes to your very own repo, and they will be reflected in the state of you cluster.

-    1. The workflow start when a push on the `main` branch is detected.
+    1. The workflow is triggered when a push on the `main` branch is detected.
 Therefore, push the changes to your forked repo.

-        > :book: The app team monitors the workflow execution as this impacting a critical piece of infrastructure.
-This flow works for both new or an existing AKS clusters.
-The workflow deploy the multiple clusters in different regions, and configure the desired state for them.
+        > :book: The app team monitors the workflow execution as this is impacting a critical piece of infrastructure.
+This flow works for both new or existing AKS clusters.
+The workflow deploys the multiple clusters in different regions, and configures the desired state for them.

         ```bash
         git add -A && git commit -m "setup GitHub CD workflow" && git push origin main